- Release Control

-- Contain all the information needed to deploy deployment units to
+- Release packages contain all the information needed to deploy

 - Release Trains

-- Calendar-based management of a set of release packages across
+- Release trains enable calendar-based management of a set of

-various life cycle stages.
-You can use planning or deployable release trains.
+release packages across various life cycle stages.
+You can use planning or

 - Release Type

-- A user-defined category for release trains and release packages.
+- Release types are user-defined categories for release trains and

-data, and you can easily add values that are appropriate for your
+app's auxiliary data, and you can easily add values that are appropriate for

 - Single Sign-on (SSO)

-- Software that enables a user to log in to a Web-based
+- Single sign-on (SSO) is software that enables a user to log in

 product or component, and be recognized on subsequent accesses to that product